dmoul/american-whaling/README-to-run-analysis.md

     ℹ The warning occurred in row 93.
     ```

-* open american-whaling-by-the-numbers/index.html to view the analysis
+* Open american-whaling-by-the-numbers/index.html to view the analysis